lorisercole/easyspack/README.md

 ### Use
   - Most of the scripts in this package should be run using the `spack-python` wrapper.
 This ensures the Spack is correctly imported and initialized.
   - Set the env variable `EASYSPACK_DEBUG=1` for verbose logging.
+  - Check the [sections below](#approach-1-preferred-externals--dependencies) for specific instructions and examples.

 ### Spack configuration
 If you want to define a custom Spack user-scope configuration directory, you can set these env vars as reported in the [documentation](https://spack.readthedocs.io/en/latest/configuration.html#overriding-local-configuration):